HONORING VESTA TODAY

 A Special Vestal Candle

-Because Vesta resides in the flame, a pure amber beeswax candle that represents her sacred flame should be placed in a prominent position on your lararium.
+Because Vesta resides in the flame, a special candle that represents her sacred flame should be placed in a prominent position on your lararium.

 If you do choose beeswax for your primary Vesta-dedicated candle, you should ensure that it is pure beeswax (not cut with soy or paraffin) for the best and purest burn.
-You should also ensure they are ethically sourced.
+You should also ensure it is ethically sourced.

 You can use a round, clear glass container to hold the flame, a tribute to the circular temple that once housed the sacred fire.
 If using a pillar candle, you can carve a ‘V’ into the wax to dedicate it to Vesta.